Close

 • Kevin Chen, piano

-At the age of eight, Kevin Chan won first place in the Canadian music competition and was subsequently named one of the '100 Remarkable Canadians'.
+At the age of eight, Kevin Chen won first place in the Canadian music competition and was subsequently named one of the '100 Remarkable Canadians'.
 Since then, his career has blossomed internationally and he has been widely recognised as a prizewinner at major competitions.
 In the Chamber Music Hall, he will play on the Steinway grand piano that led him to victory at the Arthur Rubinstein Piano Master Competition in Tel Aviv in 2023.

 • Ludwig van Beethoven, 32 Variationen c-Moll WoO 80